wp-plugins/lh-rdf/readme.txt

 1. Upload the entire `lh-rdf` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. To enable pretty permalinks (e.g. `http://example.com/feed/lhrdf/`), go to Permalinks in the Setting menu and Save.
+4. To enable a VOID datadump CHMOD the datadump directory in your plugin to 774.

 == Changelog ==

+**0.3.1 February 12, 2015**
+* Minor bugfix and wp version number

 **0.3.0 December 09, 2013**
 * Fixed hard code title value